 The best ways to get bookings is to emphasize experience, amenities, and rates.
-If you advance these areas of your property, you are most likely to out-book hotels.
+If you advance these areas of your property, you are likely to out-book hotels.

 Does Your Rental Have an Exclusive Experience?

-As a vacation rental owner, you should highlight the features and property location.
+As a vacation rental owner, you should highlight your features and property location.
 Is your property located in a residential area?
 Include this in your property description.
 Travelers with children may look for this particular feature.

 Sell Your Property’s Experience

 For most vacationers, they want to experience a location as the locals would.
-Vacation rental properties allow travelers to live and experience areas that aren’t tourist attractions.
+Vacation rental properties allow travelers to live in and experience areas that aren’t tourist attractions.

 Vacation rental properties should sell an experience.
 Is your property located in the snowy mountains?
-Describe a wonderland!
+Describe a wonderland.
 Is your property beachfront?
 Describe the warm, clear waters.

 Your property should offer a unique experience for travelers.
 This experience should be something that hotels cannot provide for their guests.